On Existence of Truthful Fair Cake Cutting Mechanisms: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have proved that truthful proportional cake cutting mechanism does not exist, even in the restrictive setting with two agents whose value density functions are piecewise-constant and strictly positive.
+We have proved that a truthful proportional cake cutting mechanism does not exist, even in the restrictive setting with two agents whose value density functions are piecewise-constant and strictly positive.
 The impossibility result extends to the setting where it is not required that the entire cake needs to be allocated.
-This resolves the long standing fundamental open problem in the cake cutting literature.
+This resolves the long-standing fundamental open problem in the cake cutting literature.
+The main take-home message for this paper is that dominant-strategy truthfulness and fairness cannot be both guaranteed for the cake cutting problem.
+Therefore, to deploy a cake-cutting mechanism, we need to further relax dominant-strategy truthfulness or fairness.